openstack/openstack-manuals/doc/doc-contrib-guide/source/project-install-guide.rst

 Newton and Ocata
 ~~~~~~~~~~~~~~~~

-For the Newton release, a new method of publishing installation tutorials
+For the Newton release, a new method of publishing installation
-and guides is being implemented.
+guides is being implemented.
 This will allow each big tent project to
 create their own installation guide, based on a standard template,
 in their own repository.
 These guides are then centrally published to
 `docs.openstack.org <https://docs.openstack.org>`_.